sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 #### How can I hide the built-in menu bar clock? {#macos11-hide-clock}

-It's unfortunately no longer possible to disable the built-in menu bar clock.
+It's unfortunately not possible to disable the built-in menu bar clock.

 However, you have some options:
 1. **(Recommended)** In “System Settings › Control Center › Clock Options”, choose the analog clock and disable showing the date.
 This gets you the closest to how it was on macOS 10.15 as you can use Dato for both date and time. <img width="258" src="https://user-images.githubusercontent.com/170270/105505537-a5044800-5cfb-11eb-979b-7a0b109f0c93.png"><br>This has the added benefit that while the system clock [shows as disabled](https://user-images.githubusercontent.com/170270/105506021-2c51bb80-5cfc-11eb-84a6-79b62d69d4bc.png) when you enable “Do Not Disturb” (which makes it pretty unreadable), Dato always shows it the same way.